UoB-COMSM0110/2024-group-2/README.md

 ![Purchasing an item from the shop](https://github.com/UoB-COMSM0110/2024-group-2/blob/main/.github/images/shopPurchase_communication.png)

-We also designed a communication diagram for firing a weapon which proved to have a complex series of communications between objects.
+We also designed a communication diagram for firing a weapon; which proved to have a complex series of communications between objects.
 Before firing, the objects will need to communicate to determine shot power and trajectory.
 After impact, objects will need to communicate to determine if the shot impacted the opponent and to adjust the health and money of the respective players accordingly, as well as displaying any damage done by the weapon to the map.

 ![Firing a shot](https://github.com/UoB-COMSM0110/2024-group-2/blob/main/.github/images/fireWeapon_communication.png)

 While the above diagram was somewhat useful in helping is to think about implementing this feature of the game, it is difficult to interpret due to the number of messages which are sent between objects.
 In practice it also proved not to capture the true complexity of the interactions with many more messages actually sent in the final implementation.
 The inability to represent control flow in communication diagrams also limits their usability.